Part I due by 11:59 p.m. on Tuesday, February 25, 2025.

 selected by a query into new types of elements.

-In Problem Set 1, you
+In Problem Set 1,

-elements of type profitable_rating
+should be new elements of type old_movie

-a new child element of type num_top_grossers
+a new element of type num_oscars

 that has as its